The Mount is a men’s prison in Bovingdon, Hertfordshire.

 You can send emails to someone in The Mount using the Email a Prisoner service.

-You might also be able to attach photos and receive replies from the resident, depending on the rules at The Mount.
+You might also be able to attach photos and receive replies from prisoner’s, depending on the rules at The Mount.

 You can write at any time.